Most Active Speaker

 Detroit, Michigan, United States

-Chris DeMars is a Senior Developer Advocate at DigitalOcean with over 20 years of technical experience.
+Chris DeMars is a Senior Developer Advocate II at DigitalOcean with over 20 years of technical experience.
 He speaks all over the world on web accessibility, feature flags, A/B testing, and CSS.
-For his community contributions, he holds awards as a Microsoft MVP, Google Developer Expert, Cloudinary Media Developer Expert, Auth0 Ambassador, and Progress Ninja.
-Chris advocates, teaches, and speaks on web accessibility as well as modern CSS; building applications with both at the forefront.
-When he is not working on making the web great and accessible you can find him writing blog posts, rating Detroit Style pizza, and watching Horror movies.
+For his community contributions, he holds awards as a Progress Champion and former Microsoft MVP, Google Developer Expert, Cloudinary Media Developer Expert, and Auth0 Ambassador.
+When he is not working on making the web great and accessible you can find him fishing, on the paintball field, rating Detroit Style pizza, and looking for UFO's.

 Awards